shreyas-girjapure/BasicProgrammingNotes/MathematicalNotes.md

     Approach 3 :
     Euclidian Division Algo:
-        Now that you are subtracting why not user better subtraction i.e DIVISION
+        Now that you are subtracting why not use better subtraction i.e DIVISION

 Code :